 Field Activities, Reflections, and Discussions

 Activities frequently take place in the field – site visits to a hydro facility or farmer’s collective, for instance.
-These experiences lend themselves to reflection and discussion (which can take place anywhere from sitting in a circle in a field to an open air thatch hut).
-All students are encouraged to think critically about the issues at hand, and to share their opinions regularly in our evening group discussions.
+These experiences lend themselves to reflection and discussion.
+Students are encouraged to think critically about the issues at hand, and to share their opinions regularly in our evening group discussions.
 We will frequently reference our essential question for the program, which provides some structure to our experience discussing sustainability and help connect seemingly disparate concepts.
-Our field staff typically facilitates discussions, but students that would like to try their hand at facilitation will have an opportunity to do so.

 Students are expected to keep a journal to help stimulate purposeful engagement with the experience and critical reflection.
 Students are occasionally assigned assignments or prompts focus reflection on an important concept.
 Journal entries are not collected and reviewed, but some of the ideas and reactions that come out of a journal entry will ideally be shared with the group.
 We also keep a “group journal,” which any student is welcome to contribute to at any time.
 Some group journal entries may be posted on the Sustainable Summer program blog.
 Journal entries can be creative and include drawings, question lists (good for generating discussion), poems or songs, and other mixed-media elements.
 The aim is for these entries to be concise while also allowing space for students to present their comprehension of a theme or an issue.

 Sustainability Action Plan